GoogleCloudPlatform/cluster-toolkit/README.md

    [`Billing`](https://console.cloud.google.com/billing/overview).
 2. At the prompt, choose the Cloud Billing account for which you'd like to view reports.
 The Billing Overview page opens for the selected billing account.
-3. In the Billing navigation menu, select Reports.
+3. In the Billing navigation menu, select `Reports`.

 In the right side, expand the Filters view and then filter by label, specifying the key `ghpc_deployment` (or `ghpc_blueprint`) and the desired value.